magma-design-system/magma/.gitlab/issue_templates/Feature.md

 <!--
   🔴 Required
   Leave only the items affected and delete the others.
-  If for some reason you don't find the project/tools/environment you are talking about, please feel free to add it.
+  If for some reason you don't find the project/environment/tool you are talking about, please open an issue (feature) to suggest its addition.
 -->

 - Design Tokens